 Taking out a mortgage is often seen as a more beneficial route than renting a property from a landlord or council.
 This can be for many reasons, the most appealing being that your monthly payments could be a lot less than you would be paying for a rental property per month.
 Gifted Deposits are used if you can afford the monthly repayments but are struggling to afford the initial deposit.
 The higher the amount of deposit that is gifted, the better the rates you are going to open yourself up to.

-We mostly find it is your parents (both birth and adopted) who are able to gift your deposit.
-This is often referred to online as the “Bank of Mum & Dad”.
-Depending on the lender you may be able to receive a Gifted Deposit from other family members such as Aunties & Uncles, however, this requires a lot of care when trying to find the ideal mortgage lender.
+It’s generally seen that your parents (both birth and adopted) are the ones to gift the deposit.
+The term used online and by those in the industry is “Bank of Mum & Dad”.
+Some lenders will possibly allow deposits to be gifted from other family members such as Aunties & Uncles, though this requires a lot of care from a mortgage advisor when you are looking to find the most ideal mortgage lender.

-Gifted Deposits are mostly beneficial for a first time buyer in Birmingham or a home mover in Birmingham.
-It can also be a handy tool to use in conjunction with the Help to Buy Scheme in Birmingham, as depending on the lender, the required 5% deposit can be paid via Gifted Deposit.
+Gifted Deposits are mostly of benefit to a first time buyer in Birmingham or a home mover in Birmingham.
+It can also be a helpful tool to use alongside the Help to Buy Scheme in Birmingham, as depending on the lender you end up with, the required 5% deposit can be paid via Gifted Deposit.

-Usually, all lenders will require a Gifted Deposit form.
-You may be asked to provide further proof and ID (things like donor ID or bank statements) depending on the lender that your Mortgage Advisor in Birmingham feels you should use.
+Generally speaking, all lenders will require a Gifted Deposit form.
+You may be asked to provide additional proof and ID (things like donor ID or bank statements).
+This all depends on the lender that your Mortgage Advisor in Birmingham feels is right for you.